Nitin is a certified life coach, executive coach, writer, husband, and father. His passion is to help people become their best version.

 Around 70 % of Americans spend the entire workday sitting in one place.

-So, instead of sitting all day regularly change your body position, you might sit for an hour, stand for the next and then lie down for a third.
+So, instead of sitting all day, do change your body position.
+You might sit for an hour, stand for the next, and then lie down for a third.

 Find the right combination of tricks for your lifestyle

-On this list, this last one is probably the very most important.
+On this list, this last one is the most important.

-These questions not only help you prevent laziness, but they'll also dramatically improve your work ethic.
+These questions will help you prevent laziness.
+They will also dramatically improve your work ethic.

-If you implement these hacks, you will find that daily chores become less stressful and more realistic.
+If you put in place these hacks, you will find that daily chores become less stressful and more realistic.

 They will add a spring in your step and a song on your lips.